borjaRivera/email-analyzer-vt/README.md

 # email-analyzer-vt :email:

-A Python tool to analyze suspicious phising emails of an Gmail account inbox.
+A Python tool to analyze suspicious phishing emails of a Gmail account inbox.

 ## Installation 🛠